Hillhouse created a public service documentary to highlight our nation’s urgent need for criminal justice reforms.

 The staff of Hillhouse Video Works conducted numerous hours of research and taped more than 100 interviews to produce the film, which shows how:

 - Offenders often don’t get the help and resources needed to break the cycle of recidivism and, thus, live perpetually in a culture of social rejection.

 - American prisoners are being exploited as free labor for industry through the so-called “prison industrial complex” – a system that perpetuates incentives to lock people up with little or no attention given to individual cases or prisoner rehabilitation.

-Go to cultureofrejection.org/the-film/ to view a trailer of “Outcasts.”
+Go to the Culture of Rejection site to view a trailer of “Outcasts.”